6cdh/racket-fixw/README.md

 * [x] force only one empty line at the end of the file
 * [x] raco integration
 * [ ] read scmindent compatible configuration file
-* [ ] skip form that following a specified comment
+* [x] skip code that surrounded by special comments
 * [x] support range formatting

 ## :rocket: Run